ABOUT THE INDIANAPOLIS HIKING CLUB

 members than men.
 All age groups are represented (must be 18 to join) and the median

 member age is above 50.
 A sizable percentage of our members are empty nesters or retired.
-Most members live near Indianapolis,
+Most members live in or near Indianapolis, however it is not uncommon for people to drive from as far away as

 Lafayette, Brown County and nearby states to a hike.
 Members who have